MDAIL-KAIST/DL-augmentation/README.md

 <br/>

 ## Data generator for DL augmentation (matlab)
-DL data generator consists of generating input/target data.
+DL data generator is a package for generating input/target data for DL augmentation.

 ### Requirements
 - matlab (>= 2017a)